theodoreyong9/AIWA/README.md

   successful), and restored in the same turn before continuing.
 Recorded per this project's own discipline of not hiding mistakes, including its own.
+- Closed the project's longest-standing open item: the real compiled WASM binary loading in an actual browser, previously undeliverable from this sandbox by construction (no browser here).
+Wired `ci.yml`'s `wasm-build` job to commit its output back to `main` automatically, triggering the existing Pages deployment for real — then found and fixed three genuinely distinct CI failures in sequence, each only by reading actual job output rather than guessing from first principles:
+  (1) three parity scripts lost their executable bit through a delete-then-web-upload cycle — fixed by invoking them as `bash scripts/x.sh` instead of `./scripts/x.sh`, which is now permission-bit- independent for good; (2) the repo's own root `.gitignore` still excluded `public/js/wasm/` from an earlier phase when it really was just a local build artifact; (3) after both of those were fixed, the commit step kept reporting "nothing to commit" even though the build demonstrably produced real files — traced to `wasm-pack` writing its own single-byte `.gitignore` (content: `*`) *inside* the output directory on every build, silently re-excluding everything regardless of the repo's own `.gitignore`; fixed by deleting that generated file immediately before staging.
+Confirmed end to end: the committed `aiwa_core_bg.wasm` starts with the real WASM magic bytes (`00 61 73 6d`), is 120,656 bytes, and — checked directly in a real deployed browser session, not simulated — loads with zero errors (only an unrelated `favicon.ico` 404 remained in the console).
+What's still open, stated precisely rather than left implied: a live side-by-side comparison of WASM-backed vs. JS-backed computed results in the browser hasn't been run — only that the module loads cleanly has been confirmed.